1

 Contact your long-term care pharmacy, a local pharmacy typically used for resident medications, and/or review the list of locations with inventory on CDPHE’s COVID-19 treatments for providers webpage.

-To prevent delayed treatment, discuss therapeutic treatments with your residents and residents’ decision makers now.
-For example, some residents may need a plan for stopping or modifying their current medications if they are recommended to take Paxlovid.
+To prevent delayed treatment, discuss treatments with your residents and residents’ decision makers now.
+For example, some residents may need a plan for stopping or modifying their current medications.
 Working with their health care providers ahead of time to determine the best course of action is helpful, especially if someone gets sick on a weekend or over the holidays.
 This conversation can be used to obtain consent for treatment in case a resident tests positive for COVID-19.

 #FFFFFF

-How can my skilled nursing facility or long-term care pharmacy enroll to become a COVID-19 treatment provider?
+How can my skilled nursing facility or long-term care pharmacy order COVID-19 therapeutics?

 Facilities which aren’t enrolled as COVID-19 treatment providers can still prescribe treatments for their residents and have the prescriptions filled at a pharmacy.